Degree Administrators

 Thesis Registration—4.THG

 SMArchS students register for 36 units of 4.THG in their fourth and final term.
 All subjects needed to complete the degree (except architecture design studio) may be taken simultaneously.
-Two major reviews of the student's thesis work are held with the advisor(s) and all readers—the first in the fourth week of term, the second in the ninth week.
+Three major reviews of the student's thesis work are held with the advisor(s) and all readers—the first in Week 7 is scheduled by the discipline area, the second is scheduled by the student with the entire thesis committee for a formal thesis defense in Week 11, and the public final review in Week 14.
 The department degree administrator schedules reviews.
 SMArchS Thesis Proposal Form.

 SMBT students register for 4.THG upon approval of the thesis proposal and continue to do so each term until graduation.
 Units will vary according to the number of other subjects being taken.
 A normal course load for a term is not more than 48 credit units.
 SMBT students are expected to schedule a content review directly with the thesis advisor to take place near the end of the final term.
 At this point the thesis should be substantially complete; the content review marks the point at which the student may turn to production of the final thesis.